-- (1) Represents the sum of (w) three times base salary in effect at Termination Date; (x) 300% of the average actual bonus paid for the prior three years (2012, 2013 and 2014); (y) unpaid 2015 bonus; and (z) the amount of health insurance premiums for Mr. Hall, his spouse and immediate family for 36 months (at rate in effect on the Termination Date). - (2) Represents (x) the fair market value using the closing price of our Common Stock on December 31, 2015, or \$90.70 (the "Year End Price") of unvested PSUs that would have vested within 36 months following the Termination Date, plus (y) the spread between the Year End Price and the exercise price for all in-the-money SARs that would have vested within 36 months following the Termination Date, multiplied by the number of such SARs. - (3) Represents (x) the fair market value using the Year End Price of unvested PSUs that would have vested within 12 months following the Termination Date, plus (y) the spread between the Year End Price and the exercise price for all in-the-money SARs that would have vested within 12 months following the Termination Date, multiplied by the number of such SARs.

-- (4) Represents the sum of (w) three times base salary in effect at Termination Date, (x) three times 2015 target bonus, (y) unpaid 2015 bonus, and (z) the amount of health insurance premiums for Mr. Hall, his spouse and immediate family for 36 months (at premiums in effect on the Termination Date). - (5) Represents (x) the fair market value using the Year End Price of all unvested PSUs on the Termination Date (at target in the case of unadjusted 2015 PSUs), plus (y) the spread between the Year End Price and the exercise price of all in-the-money unvested SARs on the Termination Date, multiplied by the number of such SARs.
+- (1) Represents the sum of (w) three times base salary in effect at Termination Date; (x) 300% of the average actual bonus paid for the prior three years (2014, 2015 and 2016); (y) unpaid 2017 bonus; and (z) the amount of health insurance premiums for Mr. Hall, his spouse and immediate family for 36 months (at rate in effect on the Termination Date). - (2) Represents (x) the fair market value using the closing price of our Common Stock on December 29, 2017 (the last NYSE trading in 2017), or \$123.15 (the "Year End Price") of unvested PSUs that would have vested within 36 months following the Termination Date, plus (y) the spread between the Year End Price and the exercise price for all in-the-money SARs that would have vested within 36 months following the Termination Date, multiplied by the number of such SARs.
+2017 PSUs are adjusted based upon the performance factor determined by the Compensation Committee in early 2018. - (3) Represents (x) the fair market value using the Year End Price of (i) unvested PSUs awarded prior to 2015 that would have vested within 12 months following the Termination Date and (ii) all unvested PSUs awarded in 2015, 2016 and 2017, plus (y) the spread between the Year End Price and the exercise price for all (i) in-the-money SARs awarded prior to 2015 that would have vested within 12 months following the Termination Date and (ii) 100% of all in-the-money, unvested SARs awarded in 2015, 2016 and 2017, multiplied by the number of such SARs.
+2017 PSUs are adjusted based upon the performance factor determined by the Compensation Committee in early 2018. - (4) Represents (x) the fair market value using the Year End Price of (i) unvested PSUs awarded prior to 2015 that would have vested within 12 months following the Termination Date and (ii) all unvested PSUs awarded in 2015, 2016 and 2017 that would have vested within 36 months following the Termination Date, plus (y) the spread between the Year End Price and the exercise price for all (i) in-the-money SARs awarded prior to 2015 that would have vested within 12 months following the Termination Date and (ii) all in-the-money, unvested SARs awarded in 2015, 2016 and 2017 that would have vested within 36 months following the Termination Date, multiplied by the number of such SARs.
+2017 PSUs are adjusted based upon the performance factor determined by the Compensation Committee in early 2018. - (5) Represents the sum of (w) three times base salary in effect at Termination Date, (x) three times 2017 target bonus, (y) unpaid 2017 bonus, and (z) the amount of health insurance premiums for Mr. Hall, his spouse and immediate family for 36 months (at premiums in effect on the Termination Date). - (6) Represents (x) the fair market value using the Year End Price of all unvested PSUs on the Termination Date (at target in the case of unadjusted 2017 PSUs), plus (y) the spread between the Year End Price and the exercise price of all in-the-money unvested SARs on the Termination Date, multiplied by the number of such SARs.